vdedios/miniRT/README.md

 ### Some considerations

-1. To include these options/effects, you should add one or more of the following flags to the scene config file.
+- In order to include these options/effects, you should add one or more of the following flags to the scene config file.

-2. Each vector is presented as an example, you can substitute with your own.
+- Each vector is presented as an example, you can substitute with your own.

-3. Each texture/image file is presented as an example, you can substitute with your own.
+- Each texture/image file is presented as an example, you can substitute with your own.
 Path must be taken from the root of this proyect.

-4. Each geometry can combine one option from each category: color or normal disruption.
+- Each geometry can combine one option from each category: color or normal disruption.
 These options should be written one after oother with one space between each.